JiantingFeng/JiantingFeng/README.md

 - :books: Recently I'm dealing with my graduate thesis: **Deep Neural Network for Solving Parial Differential Equations**!
 - :cn: I'm located in China right now!
 - :snake: A python enthusiast!
-- :coffee: A coffee lover: Ethiopia and Banama are the best choice!
+- :coffee: A coffee lover: Ethiopia and Panama are the best choice!
 - :mailbox: How to chat with me？ [gianting01@gmail.com]
 - :eyeglasses: Interested in:
   - :slot_machine: Machine Learning